 It’s time to trim the tree, hang the lights and stockings, and start making your holiday shopping list.
-Then, you’re planning your holiday party, and you know to make sure your decorations are safe, and free from fire hazards.
-You know to check fuses, and avoid tinsel that the dog could eat, and even make sure your house is guest- AND baby-proof.

-Now it’s time to shop for gifts, particularly for the young children in your life, and the gift options vary widely.
+If you’re planning a holiday party, you know it’s important to make sure your decorations are safe, free from fire hazards, and to make sure your house is guest and baby proof.
+But when it’s time to shop for gifts, particularly for the young children in your life, and the gift options vary widely.

-Selecting safe, age-appropriate gifts can sometimes be a challenge, especially if you don’t know where the toy was made..
-The personal injury attorneys at Hupy and Abraham hope the following information helps you pick a safe gift for the children on your list.
+Selecting safe, age-appropriate gifts can sometimes be a challenge, especially if you don’t know where the toy was made.
+So to help with your holiday shopping the personal injury attorneys at Hupy and Abraham have provided the following information helps you pick a safe gift for all the children on your list.

-Prevent burns and shocks.
+- Prevent burns and shocks.
 Don’t give children under 10 a toy that must be plugged into an electrical outlet.
 Instead, select toys that are battery operated.
-However, keep in mind that small magnets and button batteries like those found in watches, musical greeting cards and remote controls can cause serious stomach and intestinal problems – including death – if swallowed.
+However, keep in mind that small magnets and button batteries like those found in watches, musical greeting cards, and remote controls can cause serious stomach and intestinal problems – including death – if swallowed.